 - Indus International School

 - The British School

 - Victorious Kidss Educares

 - The Lawrence School

 You will also find the best universities for International students here.
 India has been receiving nearly 30000 international students annually and the number is increasing day by day.
 India’s higher education system is the second largest in the world and can accommodate over 20 million students.
-Engineering, Medicine Business Management, Technical as well as Buddhism and Yoga are the few field that India excels in.
-For more details information on International studies and list of international universities, please visit: globalscholarships.com
+Engineering, Medicine Business Management, Technical, Buddhism, and Yoga are the few fields in which India excels.
+For more details information on International studies and a list of international universities, please visit: globalscholarships.com

 Economy of India

 India is among the top ten of the largest economies in the world.
 India’s GDP is estimated to be $3.5 Trillion in the year 2023-24.
 India accounts for almost 7.2% of the global economy in terms of PPP (purchasing power parity).
 India dreams to be among the top 3 economies in the next 10 years.
 It is evident that since the pandemic the Indian Government is taking important measures to boost the economy.
 The Government is focusing on training people in agriculture and different ways of farming as lately the growth of Artificial Intelligence and Automation has resulted in a reduction of manual work and more people becoming jobless.

 Renting and buying of real estate for foreigners